 Falling leaves.
 Cooler temps.
-Students thick in the second quarter.
+Mid-semester exams.
 Autumn is finally upon us.

 As your kids truly settle into the school year, their minds may be pulled in several directions.
 There are now bona fide assignments and deadlines to contend with, as well as the specter of fall standardized tests.

 - The typical adolescent needs about nine hours of sleep a night.
-So, a little math will show them how to plan to get sixty-three hours in a week.
+A little math will show them how to plan to get sixty-three hours in a week.
 Sit down with your kids, schedules in hand, and find those hours.
 What strategies will get them to sixty-three?

 - Aim to keep a weekend routine similar to school hours.
 It’s fine to sleep later on the weekends, but ideally not four or more hours later, lest you “jetlag” yourself every weekend.